bbmorten/windows-position-manager/README.md

 ## Limitations

+- **Multiple Spaces/Desktops**: Only windows on the current Space can be saved. macOS does not provide an API to access windows on other Spaces.
+If you use multiple Spaces, switch to each Space and save separate profiles (e.g., `work-space1`, `work-space2`).
 - Certain system apps (Finder windows, Control Center) are excluded
 - Apps with non-standard window handling may not restore perfectly
 - Window positions are absolute; changing monitor arrangement may affect results